 Without a thorough investigation into the vendor, you could end up with an analysis that lacks creativity and runs overtime with unplanned delays.
 Or worst-case scenario, you could end up with inaccurate data which fails to drive the actionable insights that you need to increase revenue and ROI.

-If carried out correctly, MMM has the potential to streamline your marketing mix through fact-based optimization.
+If carried out correctly, MMM has the potential to streamline your marketing mix through fact-based optimisation.
 Using statistical data removes the guesswork from marketing activity, increasing ROI through precisely allocated budgets and accurately accounting for seasonal and channel-specific factors.

 In marketing, accurate data means more room to be creative with your content and more time to create a memorable customer experience (CX) for your audience.
-Investing in marketing mix modeling will give you the confidence to make decisive moves within your market and, ultimately, go further than your competitors.
+Investing in marketing mix modelling will give you the confidence to make decisive moves within your market and, ultimately, go further than your competitors.

 Level-up and become a master of Market Segmentation with your very own FREE guide: The S.M.A.R.T Guide to Market Segmentation 💌 Don't hesitate to get in touch with me directly via firstname.lastname@example.org with any of your questions or comments you may have!